JayToTheAy/QSPy/README.md

 ![PyPI - Wheel](https://img.shields.io/pypi/wheel/qspylib)
 ![PyPI - License](https://img.shields.io/pypi/l/qspylib)

-QSPyLib is a bundle of API wrappers for various amateur radio-related websites, including QRZ, LOTW, eQSL, and ClubLog.
+QSPyLib is a bundle of API wrappers for various amateur radio-related sites, including QRZ, LOTW, eQSL, and ClubLog.

 It is currently in development and should be considered unstable version-to-version while the version number is still 0.x.x.